 Ashtanga Led Class

 Learn yoga postures in a flowing sequence of movement and experience new potentials of strength and flexibility and develop a meditative awareness between the body and mind.
-The led class is the more typical style yoga class which is offered in the West, where the teacher instructs the group together, leading the class through the 48 postures of the primary series.
+The teacher instructs the group together, leading the class through the 48 postures of the primary series, each breath and vinyasa is counted all the way through form the first sun salution to rest time at the end.